Monkeys and apes in space: United States

 Chimpanzees Ham and Enos also flew in the Mercury program, with Ham becoming the first great ape or Hominidae in space.
 The names "Sam" and "Ham" were acronyms.
 Sam was named in homage to the School of Aerospace Medicine at Brooks Air Force Base in San Antonio, Texas, and the name "Ham" was taken from Holloman Aerospace Medicine at Holloman Air Force Base, New Mexico.
-Ham and Enos were among 60 chimpanzees brought to New Mexico by the U.S. Air Force for space flight tests.
+Ham and Enos were among 60 chimpanzees brought to New Mexico by the US Air Force for space flight tests.
 Six were selected to be trained at Cape Canaveral by Tony Gentry et al.

 Goliath, a squirrel monkey, died in the explosion of his Atlas rocket on November 10, 1961.
 A rhesus macaque called Scatback flew a sub-orbital flight on December 20, 1961, but was lost at sea after landing.

 Bonny, a pig-tailed macaque, flew on Biosatellite 3, a mission which lasted from June 29 to July 8, 1969.
 This was the first multi-day monkey flight but came after longer human spaceflights were common.
 He died within a day of landing.

-Spacelab 3 on the Space Shuttle flight STS-51-B featured two squirrel monkeys named No. 3165 and No. 384-80.
+The Space Shuttle Challenger flight STS-51-B featured two squirrel monkeys named No. 3165 and No. 384-80.
 The flight was from April 29 to May 6, 1985.

 France

-France launched a pig-tailed macaque named Martine on a Vesta rocket on March 7, 1967, and another named Pierette on March 13.
+France launched a pig-tailed macaque named Martine on a Vesta rocket on March 7, 1967, and another named Pierrette on March 13.
 These suborbital flights reached 243 km and 234 km, respectively.
-Martine became the first monkey to survive more than a couple of hours after flying above the international definition of the edge of space.
-(Ham and Enos, launched earlier by the United States, were chimpanzees).
+Martine became the first monkey to survive more than a couple of hours after flying above the international definition of the edge of space (Ham and Enos, launched earlier by the United States, were chimpanzees).

 Soviet Union and Russia

-The Soviet /Russian space program used only rhesus macaques in its Bion satellite program in 1980s and 1990s.
+The Soviet / Russian space program used only rhesus macaques in its Bion satellite program in 1980s and 1990s.
 The names of the monkeys began with sequential letters of the Russian alphabet (А, Б, В, Г, Д, Е, Ё, Ж, З...).
-The animals all survived their missions but for a single fatality in post-flight surgery, after which the program was cancelled.
+The animals all survived their missions but for a single fatality in post-flight surgery, after which the program was canceled.